phatcher/wikiexport/Readme.md

 * *--appendix*: Whether we automatically detect/process appendices.
 Defaults to true
 * *--appendixLevel*: What heading level do appendices start from.
 Defaults to 6
 * *--log*: Set the logging level.
 Defaults to Warning
+* *-e* *--error*: Logging level considered a fatal error.
+Defaults to Error

+## Error Handling

+By default if we find an error we raise an exception and quit.
+This is so we when running in a DevOps pipeline, we exit and don't trigger the next stage, typically converting the markdown to docx/pdf.
+Otherwise as far as your concerned the generation all worked nicely and your documents will be correct.

+You can choose to ignore errors such as missing `.order`, markdown files or images by setting the error level to `Critical`.
+The application will then make a best efforts to produce a markdown file and not raise an error.

 ## Wiki Formatting